val314159/christophergs.github.io/_posts/2016-09-29-xss-overview.md

 2. _Reflective XSS_ occurs when a particular page can be used to execute arbitrary code, but it does not persist the attack code across multiple requests.
 Since an attacker needs to send a user to a specially crafted URL for the code to run, reflective XSS usually requires some kind of email trickery ("social engineering") to convince people to fall into the trap.
-For this reason, it is a less of a threat (though still needs to be taken seriously).
+For this reason, it is less of a threat (though still needs to be taken seriously).

 Here are a few key defensive measures one should employ to reduce the liklihood of XSS vulnerability: